huggingface/hub-docs/docs/hub/datasets-argilla.md

 # Argilla

+Argilla is a collaboration platform for AI engineers and domain experts that require high-quality outputs, full data ownership, and overall efficiency.

 # Importing and exporting datasets and records

 This guide provides an overview of how to import and export your dataset or its records to the Hugging Face Hub.